tcroche/Side-Project/Polymer_Project/DEVLOG.md

 This is not something the DSR tells you.
-It needed a new module, `core/concentration.py`, and it is now the most legible output the tool produces — no statistics background required to understand "70% of the profit came from one day".
+It needed a new module, `core/concentration.py`, and it is now the most legible output the tool produces, no statistics background required to understand "70% of the profit came from one day".

 **Finding 2 : the non-normality correction is HELPING the strategy.** Skewness